p-ho/emailIdx/README.md

 But these don't need to run on the same machine as `emailIdx`

 ## Installing
-Before you perform the actual install you may would like to set up a virtuale environment and activate it, e.g.:
+Before you perform the actual install you may would like to set up a virtual environment and activate it, e.g.:
 ```bash
 $ virtualenv EIDX_ENV
 $ .
 EIDX_ENV/bin/activate